 Crushing the LSAT and getting a top tier score is key to getting an admissions letter from your dream law school.
 We all know that.
 But at the outset of your studies, how do you decide which prep course to go with?
 In this comparison guide, we take a side-by-side look at two of the most popular LSAT prep courses out there, Blueprint and TestMasters, to see which is best for you.

-At the next level up, Blueprint provides two formats that are nearly identical, except for the medium in which they are presented.
-These are the Live Online and Classroom courses.
-You can probably guess what the difference is between these packages.
-They both build on the essential Online Anytime course, but add 36 hours of live class time, either in-person or through a virtual classroom.
-These Live Online and Classroom packages run for around $1,400 and $1,700, respectively.
+At the next level up, Blueprint provides its Live Online course.
+This package builds on the essential Online Anytime course, but add 36 hours of live class time through a virtual classroom.
+This Live Online option runs for around $1,500.

-When comparing Blueprint’s self-paced option directly to TestMasters, the Blueprint format is a few hundred dollars cheaper, which can be a pretty big deal.
-That said, Blueprint’s Classroom Course is about $50 more expensive than TestMasters analogous course (which is discussed further below).
-So in terms of cost, if you’re looking for some online, DIY study, Blueprint is going to give you more bang for the buck, while the two are about even in terms of live classroom options.
+When comparing Blueprint’s self-paced option directly to TestMasters, the Blueprint format is about $150 cheaper, which can be a pretty big deal.
+In addition, Blueprint’s Live Online Course is about $150 more affordable than TestMasters analogous course (which is discussed further below).
+So in terms of cost, whether you’re looking for some online, DIY study OR live online class work, Blueprint is going to give you more bang for the buck.

 Course options and pricing current as of date of publication.